-The State of Florida requires a placement exam from ACT, SAT-I or PERT for all students who intend to earn a degree.
-Test scores must be on file before you register for classes.
+First-time-in- college degree seeking students and students who have not met college level competency should take the PERT prior to registration.
 Test scores used for initial enrollment cannot be more than two years old.
 Test scores will not be required for non-degree seeking, transient, and transfer students who have completed appropriate English and math courses.

-High school students attempting to qualify for Dual Enrollment or Early Admission will be allowed to take the PERT at the Chipola College Testing Center only one time.
+High school students attempting to qualify for Dual Enrollment or Early Admission will be allowed to retake the PERT at the Chipola College Testing Center after 30 days.
+In order to retest, students should make an appointment on RegisterBlast and pay the applicable fees.
 (There is no restriction on the number of times a prospective Dual Enrollment or Early Admission student may take the ACT and/or SAT.)